 In the UK over 80 million prescriptions are written out every year for psychiatric drugs, including addictive benzodiazepines, sleeping pills, mood stabilizers and anti-psychotic drugs.
 Most of these are numbing or hypnotizing drugs, suppressing emotions in a way not dissimilar to Aldous Huxley’s ‘soma’ in Brave New World.

-Drugs, to be patentable, have to interfere with the body’s natural and multi-connected chemistry, often by blocking an enzyme or a receptor, as in the case of most antidepressants, which block the recycling channel or re-uptake channel for serotonin, or stimulant drugs for ADHD, which block the dopamine receptor, thus mimicking slow-acting cocaine.
+Drugs, to be patentable, have to interfere with the body’s natural and multi-connected chemistry, often by blocking an enzyme or a receptor, as in the case of most antidepressants, which block the recycling channel or re-uptake channel for Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…., or stimulant drugs for ADHD, which block the Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating… receptor, thus mimicking slow-acting cocaine.
 The result can be a short-term boost in serotonin or dopamine, but a long-term depletion, leading to terrible withdrawal symptoms, including depression and hyperactivity – the very symptoms the drug was supposedly taken to cure.

 Antidepressants are undeniably linked to increased risk of suicidal thoughts, among other adverse effects, including sexual dysfunction.
 Countries who prescribe the most have the most suicides.